newcleo-dev-team/glow/docs/source/project_structure.rst

   implemented by |TOOL|;
 - ``resources``: contains files that support the configuration and operation of |TOOL|;
+- ``tests``: contains both unittests and functional tests, the former to ensure the correctness of individual code units, the latter to ensure the overall functionalities behave as expected;
-- ``tests``: contains Python scripts that provide examples showing how to use the |TOOL| functionalities for building simple geometries and exporting them in the *TDT* format.
+- ``tutorials``: contains Python scripts that provide use cases showing how to use the |TOOL| functionalities for building different geometry layouts.